-2. Purpose
+3. Purpose

-The purpose of this document is to set out the policy, regulations and procedures for institutions that are recognised colleges of NUI intending to provide academic programmes and training leading to research degrees as part of a culture and strategy for research in the institution.
+The purpose of this document is to set out the policy, regulations and procedures for Recognised Colleges intending to provide academic programmes and training leading to research degrees as part of a culture and strategy for research in the institution.